Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Conclusion

 \section{Conclusion}

-In this article, we studied identification and estimation of a network formation model that distinguishes between homophily due to preferences and homophily due to meeting opportunities.
-The model builds upon the algorithm by \cite{Mele2017}, allowing for general classes of utilities and meeting processes.
-It is also well-grounded on the theoretical literature of network formation \citep{Jackson2002, Jackson2010social}.
-We provided identification results in the case where a large-support ``instrument'' is included in preferences (meeting process) and excluded from the meeting process (preferences); and two periods of data from many networks are available.
-We also discussed a Bayesian estimation procedure that bypasses direct evaluation of the model likelihood, a task which can be computationally unfeasible even for a moderate number of rounds of the network algorithm.
-Taken together, our approach enables users to estimate the counterfactual effects of changes in the meeting technology between agents across time, something that previous work was unable to do.
+In this article, we studied the identification and estimation of a network formation model that distinguishes between homophily due to preferences and homophily due to meeting opportunities.
+The model builds upon the algorithm of \cite{Mele2017} by allowing for general classes of utilities and meeting processes.
+It is also well-grounded in the theoretical literature of network formation \citep{Jackson2002, Jackson2010social}.
+We provided researchers with a menu of identification assumptions that leverage different types of exclusion restriction to point identify both preference and meeting parameters.
+We also discussed a Bayesian estimation procedure that bypasses direct evaluation of the model likelihood -- a task that can be computationally unfeasible even for a moderate number of rounds of the network algorithm.
+All in all, our approach enables users to estimate the counterfactual effects of changes in the meeting technology between agents across time, something previous work could not do.

 In the applied section of our article, we studied network formation in elementary schools in Northeastern Brazil.
-Our results suggest that tracking students according to their cognitive skills leads to improved welfare, though the benefits reduce over time.
+Our results suggest that tracking students according to their cognitive skills improves welfare, though the benefits reduce over time.
 The effect of this policy can be associated with the structure of the networks.
 In these classroom networks, homophily due to preferences seems more salient than homophily due to meeting opportunities.
-This can explain the large positive short-run effect of the tracking policies, but the almost zero long run impact.
+This can explain the large positive short-run effect of the tracking policies but the almost zero long-run impact.

-As emphasised in \Cref{identification_network_structure}, analyzing how restrictions on the relationship between the network structure and payoffs may enable point-identification in our setting is an open question which may further enhance the model's applicability, especially if it allows us to dispense with the exclusion restrictions currently required to identify the model.
-Another interesting topic for future research is the study of our model under single-network asymptotics, which may be more suitable in some applied settings.
-Finally, an interesting extension would be to couple our model with an outcome model (e.g. a linear-in-means model), which may enable practitioners to assess the effect of network policies on ``hard'' outcomes such as test scores.
+{The identification strategy developed in this paper relies on a structural feature common to many models of decentralized interaction: the separation between a meeting process, which determines which agents interact, and a choice process, which governs the actions taken conditional on a meeting.
+In the model studied here, the meeting process determines which pair of agents obtains the opportunity to revise their relationship status, while agents’ preferences determine whether links are formed or maintained.